GoncharovaAD/GoncharovaAD/README.md

 ## 🛰️ What I'm working on right now

 My main focus is **GIS + satellite data + Python**.
 My plan for the next few months:
+- strong Python and SQL;
 - complete the NASA ARSET course on remote sensing;
 - build 2-3 projects in QGIS (image analysis, working with vector data);
-- write a Python script that pulls satellite data via API and creates simple maps;
+- write a Python script that pulls satellite data via API and creates simple maps.
-- start learning PostGIS (spatial databases).

 Long-term goal: work in Earth Observation, help analyze environmental and climate data, and eventually get into the space industry.